anushkawakankar/BigTable-using-BigQuery-Python-API/README.md

 table_id = pid+"."+inid+".AssignmentTable1217"
 ```
 - Once this part of the code runs, you can reload your BigQuery page to find the table under your specified project and instance.
-- This assignment was done assuming that the userID and itemID are strings.
-If these values are integers, we can simply comment the lines where single quotes are added before and after the values, i.e - lines 36, 61, 84, 99 and 122.
-Uncomment the lines right after these ones.
+- This assignment was done assuming that the userID and itemID are integers.
+If these values are strings, we can simply comment the lines where the input is typecasted to int.
+Uncomment the lines right before these ones.
+- There is first a menu which appears after every query.
+You can select the option required, and input the arguments for each query.

 ### The Questions
 - int[] top(userID, K) : Get the top K items for a given userID with the highest view count.
 The input to this function will be the userID and K.